-Street/Diner: JUNE, early 20’s, stands on the side of a road, a backpack over her shoulder, her thumb out looking for a ride.
+Street/Diner: JUNE, early 20’s, enters and sits on the Couch..
 She narrates to the audience: she was at that gig at The Espy.
 It was the first time she’d seen The Debutantes play, but she was immediately blown away: she knew they were something special.
 She introduces herself and explains that “this” is a year before that gig.
 Right now, she’s on a country road outside Dijon and it looks like it’s about to piss with rain.
-She’s travelling with TOM, a fellow musician who was also at the gig.
-Tom wanders on-stage and acknowledges the audience (breaking the 4th wall briefly).
-He also carries a backpack and has a guitar slung over his shoulder.
-He eats a baguette out of a paper bag.
+During this June moves from the Couch, picks up a backpack and sticks out her thumb.
+Moving from the interview studio into the world of the scene, while continuing to narrate.
+She continues that she’s travelling with TOM, a fellow musician who was also at the gig.
+Tom wanders on-stage and acknowledges the audience.
+He has a guitar slung over his shoulder.
+He takes up the spot on the Couch left vacant by June..
 June continues that she hooked up with him when they were at high school.
 They messed around making music together through their teens: June seemed to take it more seriously than Tom, but he had a knack for coming up with an amazing guitar riff, a catchy song title or a line of lyric, seemingly effortlessly – which really pisses her off!
-On cue, Tom holds up a finger and with the baguette held between his teeth he scribbles a note on a notepad he carries in his pocket.
+On cue, Tom holds up a finger and scribbles a note on a notepad he carries in his pocket.
 Throughout June’s monologue, Tom interjects wry comments (narrated), conveying his take on the events she’s describing.

 June continues that after leaving high school they set off backpacking around Europe, but their relationship suffered.
 (EVERY FUCKING CITY) They landed back in Melbourne.
 June removes her backpack and puts on a waitress’s apron as she explains that she took on a mind-numbing job and Tom dipped in and out of various bands, building a reputation as a rising talent… and a pain in the arse.
 When he wasn’t doing that we was playing around with his guitar in their shared flat and smoking pot.
-(During this, Tom discards his backpack, starts smoking a joint while strumming his guitar.)
+(During this, Tom starts smoking a joint while strumming his guitar.)
 They drifted back into a relationship, against June’s better judgement.
 The scene changes to a diner, with June clearing tables.
 She finishes by saying that the only silver lining was her boss agreed to let the two of them play there twice a week for tips.
 She takes off her apron and she and Tom take up spots in the diner; her sitting behind a keyboard and Tom with his guitar.
 She finishes her monologue by saying that one day, a week after The Espy gig, the guys from The Debutantes walked in and everything changed…